-Americans are taking longer than ever to pay back their auto loans.
-Data by Experian shows that the average loan term for a new car is just under 72 months, while used car loans have stretched out to roughly 65 months.
-Longer repayment terms can have some benefits for the right buyer, but they also come with higher costs, and it’s crucial to understand the trade-offs before you opt for an 84-month term.
+When taking out an auto loan, you may be tempted to choose longer terms with lower monthly payments.
+Longer repayment terms can have some benefits for the right buyer; however, they also come with higher costs, and it’s crucial to understand the trade-offs before you opt for an 84-month term.

 What is an 84-month auto loan?

-Using the agreed-upon interest rate, your lender amortizes your loan over your chosen repayment term.
+An 84-month auto loan stretches the time that you have to finance the vehicle to seven years.
+Using the agreed-upon interest rate, your lender amortizes your loan over this repayment term.
 This process determines how much you have to pay each month in principal and interest to reach a zero balance once the term is completed.

 For example, let’s say you purchase a car for $20,000 and finance the full amount with a 3.49 percent interest rate.
 If you were to opt for a 60-month repayment term, your monthly payment would be $364.
 Extend that term to 84 months, though, and your monthly payment would drop to $269.

 Benefits of an 84-month auto loan

 Here are some of the potential benefits you can enjoy if you go ahead with a long lease: